PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 start with `#!/usr/local/bin/php` and it needed to be set executable with the correct permissions and so on.

 But this was seen as an impediment.
 So `mod_php` got pretty popular, and it was very similar to `mod_cgi` except it did a few interesting things.
+One of the undeniable benefits was that it was now able to maintain the database connection persistently, rather than having to re-establish a connection every time a script ran.
+It was also generally a bit nicer for speed because commonly-used PHP scripts could stay in memory and not have to be re-interpreted every time a page was loaded.

+But there are a couple of other implications this led to.
 The main ones we care about are:

-* It embedded the PHP interpreter into the web browser itself (rather than running it as an external program)
+* It embedded the PHP interpreter into the web server itself (rather than running it as an external program)
-* It would always treat a .php file as executable and run it (rather than the file needing to be set executable)

-(It also provided a bunch of advantages like making it possible to pool database connections and so on, which is why it became so useful to enable in the first place.)
+* Since it was already running as an interpreter, it could always run a .php file regardless of its execution permissions — and so that's what it did

-There were a few different variations on this and it didn't always just run PHP from the web server (for example, some of the better hosts figured out that they could have each user run their own separate per-user FastCGI server that would run the PHP programs as the separate users, or whatever) but in general you now had the webserver running what was essentially executable code without the usual safeguards that a shared server would have.
+There were a few different variations on this and it didn't always just run PHP from the web server (for example, some of the better hosts figured out that they could have each user run their own separate per-user FastCGI server that would run the PHP programs as the separate users, or whatever) but regardless of the setup, you now had PHP always running and not having to care about the permissions of the file, meaning you now had some persistent process running what was essentially executable code without the usual safeguards that a shared server would have.

+This actually seemed like a good thing at the time, but then many, many pieces of software started allowing arbitrary people to upload images, and often wouldn't make sure that what was supposedly an image was *actually* an image...

+And so that's where we stand today.

-This also makes sites potentially vulnerable even if they aren't written in PHP themselves; for example, if your HTML directory permissions are set to be too permissive, and another site on the server gets hacked, that hacked site can potentially be used to upload a `.php` file into your site, and since `mod_php` doesn't check ownership permissions it now runs on your site with whatever permissions PHP would normally run in your account.
+This makes sites potentially vulnerable even if they aren't written in PHP themselves; for example, if your HTML directory permissions are set to be slightly too permissive, and another site on the server gets hacked, that hacked site can potentially be used to place a `.php` file into your site, and since `mod_php` doesn't check ownership permissions it now runs on your site with whatever permissions PHP would normally run in your account.
 (And this isn't just a theoretical; I've had sites hacked in this way!
-Now I run a nightly script that ensures that my directory permissions are correct.)
+Now I run a nightly script that ensures that my directory permissions are correct and tells me about new `.php` files that appeared since the last check, just to be sure.)

-So, long story short, one of the biggest problems with PHP isn't with the language itself, but that people can upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin.
+So, long story short, one of the biggest problems with PHP isn't with the language itself, but with the way that PHP gets run; people (or bots) can find ways to upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin.